 The official airport shuttle is operated by Combuses, SA.

 Upon exiting the terminal, turn to your right and walk down the pavement until you see white mini-buses with green trim.
 They leave every 15 minutes and costs COP 10,000.
 The airport shuttle will drop you near the San Diego mall (first stop), or in the city centre behind the Hotel Nutibara.
 Parque Berrio Metro station is just a block away from Hotel Nutibara.

-From Parque Berrio you can get a Metro to El Poblado which would be 4th station.
+From Parque Berrio, you can get a Metro to El Poblado which would be the 4th station.
 It would cost COP 2,300.